0xPolygon/pol-token/README.md

 ## Migration Contract

-The migration contract allows 1-to-1 swaps between MATIC and POL using the `migrate` and `unmigrate` functions respectively.
+The migration contract allows 1-to-1 migrations between MATIC and POL using the `migrate` and `unmigrate` functions respectively.
 This migration contract is ownable, and the owner has the ability to disable the `ummigrate` functionality.
 For both actions, [EIP-2612 Permit](https://eips.ethereum.org/EIPS/eip-2612)-style is supported.

 [Source Code](https://github.com/0xPolygon/indicia/tree/main/src/PolygonMigratioon.sol)